Silver Criteria

 Sitting on their hind legs, the dog waves both paws at once.

-Emergency Stop From 15m
+Emergency Stop (Silver)

-Empty the Washing Machine
+Empty the Washer

 Dog empties at least 3 items from the washing machine into a basket.
-Only one cue may be given
+Only one cue may be given.

 Fancy Feet